Growing up, the holidays - or any occasion where extended family got together - always meant good food.

 - ¼ cup sour cream

-- 1 tsp Dill weed or 1 Tbsp fresh dill, finely chopped
+- 1 teaspoon Dill weed or 1 tablespoon fresh dill, finely chopped

 - Spray a 2 cup mold or bowl with a bit of pan spray, use a paper towel to wipe it down to leave a thin, smooth coating of oil.